R3verseNinja/SteamClouds-Updater/README.md

 ![preview](https://github.com/user-attachments/assets/eb00059e-aa90-462c-b070-3153729f28b9)

 # SteamClouds-Updater
-A free tool designed to help users easily update Lua and manifest files for use with SteamTools, GreenLuma, Etc...
+Steam Cloud Updater is a powerful tool designed to seamlessly update Lua files with the latest manifest IDs for Steam games, ensuring optimal compatibility and performance.

 # **🔥 How to Use**
 1. Download the tool.
 2. Extract the downloaded archive.
 3. Run **SteamClouds Updater.exe**.